CezHudzi/DEV-TEST-TAKS-2/README.md

 Algorithm:
 First step: input is sorted by quickSort algorithm with random pivot selection.

 Second step: algorithm takes min number (x) and start searching from left to right.

-if sum x + checkingNumber = 13, save this pair
+if sum x + checkingNumber = 13, save pair

 if sum of numbers is greater then 13 it stops searching for "min number x".

-Third step: algorithm choose next min number and go back to second step but left border of searching is set to index of min number y.
+Third step: choose next min number y and go back to second step but left border of searching is set to index of min number y.